 10. Have fun and enjoy these moments!

+So enjoy every moment of your road trip with your teens.
 Soon your teen will be all grown up and these road trips will be cherished memories.

 1. Bring Headphones